Z-F-R/automationexercise-playwright-pytest/README.md

 ## Test Coverage

-The project automates the test cases provided by AutomationExercise, covering functionality such as:
+The project automates the test cases provided by AutomationExercise, covering:

 * User registration and account management
 * Login and logout